-With long history, China has some very great important inventions but the most world-famous ones are gunpowder, paper making, printing and compass.
+With a robust history, China is responsible for some very important inventions, but the most world-famous ones are arguably gunpowder, paper making, printing, and the compass.

-Where characters were written before invention of paper?
+Were characters written down before invention of paper?
 The ancient Chinese carved characters on pottery, stone, animal bones, or wrote them on bamboo or wood slips and silk.
-These material are too heavy or expensive to carry or widespread use.
+However, these materials are too heavy or expensive to transport or use on a large scale.

-Printing was invented by the ancient Chinese toilers after long-term practice and study.
-On the basis of printing using carved blocks in Tang Dynasty, Bi Sheng of Song Dynasty invented movable type printing in 1040s which was a major revolution in the history of printing.
+Printing was invented by the ancient Chinese after extensive practice and study.
+On the basis of printing using carved blocks during the Tang Dynasty (618 – 907 CE), Bi Sheng of the Song Dynasty invented movable-type printing in the 1040s which was a major revolution in the history of printing.

-According to the ancient records, magnets were used in ancient China which paved the way for the invention of compass.
-The first compas was Sinan during the Warring States Period.
-In Han Dynasty, a kind of compass was created and the main material was a bronze which 24 directions were carved.
-The invention of the compass promoted the maritime undertakings and the compass was then spread to Arab and then to Europe.
+According to ancient records, magnets were used in ancient China which paved the way for the invention of the compass.
+The first compass was used during the Warring States Period (475 – 221 BCE).
+During the Han Dynasty, a type of compass was created and the main material was bronze on which 24 directions were carved.
+The invention of the compass promoted maritime undertakings and the compass soon spread to the Muslim world and then to Europe.